OzarQ: EASY 3D in Gamemaker

 It's really possible to write on GML only ?
 U didn't even use something other ? like some libraries maybe

-It is written only I'm GML.
-I have not written any dlls for this.
-It is all Gamemaker only
+It is written only in GML.
+I have not written any libraries for this.
+It is all Gamemaker only.

 Is this compatible with GMS2?